-- A. Impairment must be recognized and measured when one of the following occurs and is related to post-implementation/operational software: - 1.
-The software is no longer expected to provide substantive service potential and will be removed from service; or - 2.
-A significant reduction occurs in the software's or software module's capabilities, functions, or uses. - B. If the impaired software is to remain in use, the loss due to impairment must be measured as the difference between the book value and either: - 1.
-The cost to acquire software that would perform similar remaining functions (i.e., the unimpaired functions) or, if that is not feasible; - 2.
-The portion of the book value attributable to the remaining functional elements of the software. - C. The loss must be recognized upon impairment, and the book value of the asset reduced accordingly.
+- 2.8.3.
+The loss must be recognized upon impairment, and the book value of the asset reduced accordingly.
 If neither criteria listed in subparagraph 270208.B can be determined, the DoD Component should continue to amortize the book value over the remaining useful life of the software.
-However, this decision and associated analyses must be documented and retained. - D. If the impaired software is to be removed from use, the loss due to impairment must be measured as the difference between the book value and the NRV, if any.
+However, this decision and associated analyses must be documented and retained. - 2.8.4.
+If the impaired software is to be removed from use, the loss due to impairment must be measured as the difference between the book value and the NRV, if any.
 The loss must be recognized upon impairment, and the book value of the asset reduced accordingly.
-The NRV, if any, must be transferred to an appropriate asset account until the software is disposed of and the amount is realized. - E. When it is more likely than not that a developmental software project will not be completed, no further costs are to be capitalized and any costs that have been capitalized must be expensed.
-Indications that the software development may no longer be completed include: - 1.
-The expenditures are neither budgeted nor incurred to fund further development; - 2.
-The discontinuance of the business segment for which the software was designed; - 3.
-The inability to resolve programming difficulties timely;

-- 4. A decision to obtain COTS software instead and abandon the current software development; or - 5.
-Major cost overruns occur. - F. When a developmental software project is suspended pending management's evaluation as to whether to resume or terminate the project, the software development cost may remain capitalized in an Internal Use Software in Development account (USSGL 183200) as long as it is more likely than not that the developmental software project will eventually be completed and the cost incurred or expected to be incurred meets the capitalization threshold.
-The status of the project must be reevaluated periodically and the capitalized cost must be written off if management concludes that it is more likely than not that the software will not be placed-in-service in the future. - G. The loss from impairment, if any, must be recognized and reported in the Statement of Net Cost in the period in which the DoD Component concludes that the impairment is both (1) a significant decline in service utility and (2) expected to be permanent.
+The NRV, if any, must be transferred to an appropriate asset account until the software is disposed of and the amount is realized. - 2.8.5.
+When it is more likely than not that a developmental software project will not be completed, no further costs are to be capitalized and any costs that have been capitalized must be expensed.
+Indications that the software development may no longer be completed include: - 2.8.5.1.
+The expenditures are neither budgeted nor incurred to fund further development; - 2.8.5.2.
+The discontinuance of the business segment for which the software was designed; - 2.8.5.3.
+The inability to resolve programming difficulties timely; - 2.8.5.4.
+A decision to obtain COTS software instead and abandon the current software development; or - 2.8.5.5.
+Major cost overruns occur. - 2.8.6.
+When a developmental software project is suspended pending management's evaluation as to whether to resume or terminate the project, the software development cost may remain capitalized in an Internal Use Software in Development account (USSGL 183200) as long as it is more likely than not that the developmental software project will eventually be completed and the cost incurred or expected to be incurred meets the capitalization threshold.
+The status of the project must be reevaluated periodically and the capitalized cost must be written off if management concludes that it is more likely than not that the software will not be placed-in-service in the future. - 2.8.7.
+The loss from impairment, if any, must be recognized and reported in the Statement of Net Cost in the period in which the DoD Component concludes that the impairment is both (1) a significant decline in service utility and (2) expected to be permanent.
 Such losses may be included in program costs or costs not assigned to programs.
-A general description of the IUS for which an impairment loss is recognized, the nature (e.g., damage or obsolescence) and amount of the impairment and the financial statement classification of the impairment loss must be disclosed in the notes to the financial statements in the period the impairment loss is recognized if the amount is significant to the financial statements. - H. The impairment loss must be reported net of any associated recovery of the net realizable value when the recovery and loss occur in the same fiscal year.
+A general description of the IUS for which an impairment loss is recognized, the nature (e.g., damage or obsolescence) and amount of the impairment and the financial statement classification of the impairment loss must be disclosed in the notes to the financial statements in the period the impairment loss is recognized if the amount is significant to the financial statements.

+- 2.8.8.
+The impairment loss must be reported net of any associated recovery of the net realizable value when the recovery and loss occur in the same fiscal year.
 Recoveries reported in subsequent fiscal years must be reported as revenue or other financing source as appropriate.
-The amount and financial statement classification of recoveries must be disclosed in the notes to the financial statements. - I. The costs incurred to replace or restore the lost service utility of impaired IUS remaining in use must be accounted for in accordance with applicable standards (i.e., recognized according to the nature of the costs incurred and the appropriate capitalization threshold).
+The amount and financial statement classification of recoveries must be disclosed in the notes to the financial statements. - 2.8.9.
+The costs incurred to replace or restore the lost service utility of impaired IUS remaining in use must be accounted for in accordance with applicable standards (i.e., recognized according to the nature of the costs incurred and the appropriate capitalization threshold).

-270209.
-Removal/Disposal
+\2.9 Removal/Disposal (270209)